trackmania-rl/tmrl/README.md

 # Development roadmap:
 Contributions to `tmrl` are welcome.
 Please consider the following:
-- Further profiling and code optimization,
+- JAX support
-- Find the cleanest way to support sequences in `Memory` for RNN training.
+- Further profiling and code optimization

 You can discuss contribution projects in the [discussions section](https://github.com/trackmania-rl/tmrl/discussions).